jjyr/jjyr.github.com/_posts/2020-03-03-Introducing-Godwoken.markdown

 For developers, the cell programming model certainly is the most interesting part of Nervos CKB.

-There is a short description for the cell model:
+There is a short description of the cell model:

 * Cell is generalized UTXO.
 * A cell is a UTXO contains arbitrary data and customizable scripts.
 * When tx consume or create a cell, CKB will load and execute the cell's scripts, any error returned by scripts will fail the tx.

-Cell model is very different compares to account model:
+The cell model is very different compares to account model:

 * Contracts do verification instead of computing
 * Data is stored in separate cells instead of an account tree